donn/Phi/Readme.md

 One that is unsurprising to newcomers yet one that is close enough to Verilog to not be as shocking to veteran engineers as languages such as MyHDL and Scala.

-# Targets
-Phi should compile on all major desktop operating systems: Windows, macOS and GNU/Linux.
+# Dependencies and dependency guidelines
+Phi requires a POSIX-compliant system and a competent C++14-compatible compiler.
+The ultimate goal is portability between different operating systems and Lex/Yacc tools.

-All code written for this project should be be compiled with **c++14** and **pedantic** flags
+All C++ code written for this project should be be compiled with **c++14** and **pedantic** flags.
-* i.e. MinGW should be used on Windows and no GCC or Clang specific code should be used.
+* i.e. MinGW should be used on Windows and no GCC or Clang specific extensions can be used.

-As inferable, Phi will be implemented in Lex, Yacc and C++.

-By the end of June 2018, we hope to present a working prototype of a Verilog translator.
+## Installation
+### macOS
+Install Xcode from the App Store.
+At the time of writing, you do not need a later version of bison than the one that is provided with Xcode.

+### GNU/Linux
+Install Flex/Bison or some other Lex/Yacc compatible toolchain other using your software repository.

+### Windows
+To-do.

 # License
 Phi is available under the Apache 2.0 license, available at the root of this project under 'License'.